 CHAPS, set up in 2003, works to support and promote public works of art and to celebrate its area’s diverse heritage.
 The group is behind lasting tributes to the mining community of Cannock, Hednesford and Rugeley.
 President Mike Mellor said: “During research for these particular projects and from queries received from around the country it appeared many mining areas were without some form of recognition of their mining heritage.”

-From that point the idea was conceived and following discussions, a design was agreed upon with sculptor Andy de Comyn, whose work includes the Shot at Dawn memorial at the 150-acre Staffordshire site and a mining sculpture in Rugeley.
+From that point the idea for a National Memorial was conceived and following discussions, a design was agreed upon with sculptor Andy de Comyn, whose work includes the Shot at Dawn memorial at the 150-acre Staffordshire site as well as other memorials at the NMA and a mining sculpture in Rugeley.

 Built in Derbyshire stone, the memorial will have a bronze frieze depicting the history of mining including recognising the colliers’ contribution to the two world wars.

-Research has discovered that 45 miners were awarded the Victoria Cross following the Great War.
-The number from the Second World War has yet to be established.
+Research has discovered that 45 miners were awarded the Victoria Cross following the Great War, whilst 2 who served in the Second World War were awarded this honour.

-Mr Mellor added: “It’s fantastic that the project has finally gained approval.
+Mr Mellor added at that time [June 2019]: “It’s fantastic that the project has finally gained approval.
 CHAPS will now engage in raising the appropriate funds to construct the memorial which will honour the contribution miners have made in service to their country.

 “We sincerely hope the public approve of our project, particularly those living in areas with a mining heritage, and that they feel able to donate to the project, which will be a fitting legacy to the miners.”